 However, since 2006 the Internet has not stopped growing in the slightest, further flourishing every year, and yielding innovation within technology and the ways people use it.
-The emergence of crowdsourcing and its success is largely attributed to the so called “Web 2.0” era, which also allowed it to further develop in the following decade.
+The emergence of crowdsourcing and its success is mostly attributed to the so-called “Web 2.0” era, which also allowed it to further develop in the following decade.

 In general, a divide in crowdsourcing definitions can be clearly seen.